matevzv/SensorManagementSystem/docs/installation_win.md

 ######First method:

-      This can be done by clicking on the "Clone in Desktop" button.
+      This can be done by clicking on the "Clone in Deskapp" button.

       The button is on the right side of the page.